voucherifyio/voucherify-openapi/docs/webhook-introductions/events-redemption-succeeded.md

-The `EVENTS.REDEMPTION.SUCCEEDED` webhook means that the redemption process was successful.
+The `EVENTS.REDEMPTION.SUCCEEDED` event indicates that the redemption process was successful.
 It confirms that the associated voucher codes and promotional tiers have been effectively applied.